xopxe/Toribio/docs/1-Tutorial.md

 First we will do a data logger, that will save information read from an AX-12 motor to a file.
 We will call the task "axlogger".

 We start by editing the configuration file.
 We must configure two things: enable the dynamixel device loader, and register the new task, adding the configuration parameters we might use.
-We do that by adding the following lines to toribio-go.conf:
+We do that by adding the following lines to miconf.conf:

     deviceloaders.dynamixel.load = true
     deviceloaders.dynamixel.filename = '/dev/ttyUSB0'